Investors look beyond the obvious for oil-price winners

 "The bottom line is: the oil price crash is a stimulus package and comes at the right time," Volker Treier, deputy managing director of the German Chambers of Commerce (DIHK), told Reuters, adding that it would boost Europe's largest economy by at least 0.5 percent points this year.

-DIHK reckons the cost savings for German industry could amount to 20 billion euros (16 billion pounds) this year, while low fuel prices are expected to leave more cash in consumers' pockets for goods and services.
+DIHK reckons the cost savings for German industry could amount to 20 billion euros ($23.63 billion) this year, while low fuel prices are expected to leave more cash in consumers' pockets for goods and services.

 The potential for deflationary pressures to dissuade consumers from spending in the expectation of lower prices remains a caveat, though Chris Iggo, chief investment officer for global fixed income at AXA Investment Managers, believes lower oil prices to be "unambiguously positive" for growth.